 Type of cage

 These days many places sell hamster cages that are far too small for even a tiny dwarf hamster and don’t offer enough space for them to explore and behave naturally which can result in behaviour problems such as cage gnawing in an attempt to escape.
-Syrian hamsters in particular need plenty of actual floor space so cages with lots of tubes and tunnels may look interesting, but usually aren’t suitable for Syrians.
-A spacious cage with lot’s of floor space and multiple levels is ideal.
-Dwarf hamsters like to hide more than Syrians so a cage with tubes would be more suitable.
+Syrian hamsters in particular need plenty of actual floor space so hamster cages with lots of tubes and tunnels may look interesting, but usually aren’t suitable for Syrians.
+A spacious hamster cage with lot’s of floor space and multiple levels is ideal.
+Dwarf hamsters like to hide more than Syrians so a hamster cage with tubes would be more suitable.

-The cage itself should be placed in a dry, draught-free area of your home away from direct sunlight.
+The hamster cage itself should be placed in a dry, draught-free area of your home away from direct sunlight.
 Hamsters are also sensitive to high frequency sounds which we cannot hear so do not place their home close to the television, computers, radios etc.

-Choosing appropriate bedding to line the floor of the cage will differ from the bedding needed for their nest/bedding area.
+Choosing appropriate hamster bedding to line the floor of the cage will differ from the bedding needed for their nest/bedding area.
 Line the floor of the cage with pet-safe wood shavings or special small animal paper-based litter.
-These types of bedding help to reduce odours and make cleaning soiled areas much easier for you.
-The hamster’s nest or bedding area where they will sleep throughout most of the day should contain soft bedding specifically made for hamsters.
+These types of hamster bedding help to reduce odours and make cleaning soiled areas much easier for you.
+The hamster’s nest or bedding area where they will sleep throughout most of the day should contain soft hamster bedding specifically made for hamsters.
 Check the corner in which your hamster uses as their toilet on a daily basis and spot clean if necessary but clean the cage out thoroughly once a week.
-This is important as it will prevent unwanted smells, keep your hamster healthy (preventing illnesses which can develop as a result of sleeping and living in a dirty cage) and you can also remove any old, leftover food that your hamster has stored.
+This is important as it will prevent unwanted smells, keep your hamster healthy (preventing illnesses which can develop as a result of sleeping and living in a dirty cage) and you can also remove any old, leftover hamster food that your hamster has stored.

 Toys and treats

-To bond with your hamster you need to show him that you are nothing to be afraid of and that you offer all the good stuff like treats, toys and play-time.
+To bond with your hamster you need to show him that you are nothing to be afraid of and that you offer all the good stuff like hamster treats, hamster toys and play-time.
 Over-grooming can also be a result of boredom so as well as giving him plenty of space, he will also appreciate hamster-safe toys to chew on and an adequately sized exercise wheel for him to run off any excess energy.
 Purchasing a hamster ball or a small run for your pet is also a great idea for exercise out of the cage but ensure you supervise him at all times and limit time in the ball to 15 minutes per interval.

 Treats are perfect for bonding so offer him a small amount each day by hand-feeding them and hiding a few around the cage to keep him occupied.
 There are a lot of hamster treats available but the more natural based ones are best as they contain seeds and herbs which are much healthier for your pet, but be sure that you don’t over-feed.